recroot89/dotfiles/README.md

 # install asdf with plugins (see Makefile)
 $ make asdf-install
 # nvim with old configuration
-$ make old-nvim-install
+$ make nvim-install
 # nvim with new configuration (new plugins)
-$ make nvim-install
+$ make new-nvim-install
 # install dotfiles for zsh and tmux
 $ make dotfiles-install
 # install additional packages for some languages (see Makefile)